 - Smoke-free Workplace Policy

 Responsible Plantations Policy

-Last revision adopted on November 22, 2017 by the Board
+Last revision adopted on November 22, 2019 by the Board of Directors

 Plantations form an integral part of the natural and social environments in which they operate.
 Their establishment and operations have social and environmental impacts, both positive and negative.
 Not all of these impacts are predictable.

 - One significantly negative, and very visible, potential impact is deforestation.

 - Another, less visible, but also significant negative impact is the emission of methane by palm oil mill effluent.